 Will there be further opportunities for community input into the planning process?

-Who is City of Perth working with on the development of the Masterplan?
+Who did the City of Perth work with on the development of the Masterplan?

-In addition to local residents and businesses, City of Perth is continuing to engage with State Government departments, community services, environmental and heritage groups, sports organisations, indigenous groups and educational institutions.
+In addition to local residents and businesses, City of Perth engaged with community services, environmental and heritage groups, sports organisations, the Whadjuk Working Party and educational institutions.

 What is the City of Perth doing about the antisocial behaviour and social issues at Wellington Square?